peterneave/rust/README.md

 # Rust Programming Language

-A high level overview of the _latest_ highly admired programming language by developers.
+A high-level overview of the _latest_ highly admired programming language by developers.

 <!--fit-->
 <!-- _paginate: skip -->